Dys-lexi/faketone-server/README.md

 To use, you MUST set `Tone_token`

-# What did lexi change?
+# What are the changes?

 tiny things to make it use the same matchid / serverid system as my other mod, and disabling the nutone_verify() function